XV - Arrogate

 Connor dug through the black bag and handed me a packet of smelling salts.
 “When we get there, revive Krissie.
 I’ll help Ryan.
 He and I will secure the room.”

 I knelt down before Krissie.
 She appeared unharmed from the stun.
 I cracked open a smelling salt and waved it under her nose.
 She reacted quickly, swatting the offense smell away.
-After a few seconds, she focus in on me.
+She focused in on me after a few seconds.
 “Kevin?”

 “It’s okay.
 Connor has things under control.
 How are you?
 Are you okay?”

-“Took a bit of a fall I’m afraid,” she said, sitting up.
+“Took a bit of a fall I’m afraid.”
+She sat up.
 “Are you alright, love?
 Any temporal sickness?”